outils-chinois/outils-chinois.github.io/readme.md

 		- [ ] add automatic pinyin option (requires CJST for pinyin)
 		- [x] ~~add cancel button for modifying~~ make the cards modifiable
 		- [x] make the page prettier
-		- [ ] add decoder to /flashcards/ to actually use the sets
+		- [x] add decoder to /flashcards/ to actually use the sets
+		- [ ] Fix the magic pinyin button to display properly when editing the pinyin
 		- [ ] mobile version

 - [ ] Finish text editor page (6)